 Postmaster General and Chief Executive Officer

-Megan J. Brennan is the 74th and the first female Postmaster General of the United States and the Chief Executive Officer of the world’s largest postal organization.
+Louis DeJoy is the 75th Postmaster General of the United States and the Chief Executive Officer of the world’s largest postal organization.

 Appointed by the Governors of the Postal Service, DeJoy began his tenure as Postmaster General in June 2020.
 Prior to joining the Postal Service, he spent more than 35 years growing and managing a successful nationwide logistics company.